/ Docs

 How to index similar but not identical contracts as a single entity?

-Multiple contracts can provide the same interface (like FA1.2 and FA2 standard tokens) but have a different storage structure.
-If you try to use the same typename for them, indexing will fail.
+Multiple contracts can provide the same interface but have a different storage structure.
+Examples are ERC20/ERC721/ERC1155 standard tokens on Ethereum and FA1.2/FA2 ones on Tezos.
+If you try to use the same typename for them, indexing will fail because of the storage mismatch.
 However, you can modify typeclasses manually.
-Modify types/<typename>/storage.py file and comment out unique fields that are not important for your index:
+Edit types/<typename>/storage.py file and comment out fields leaving only the ones used in your index (common for all contracts with the same interface).

 class ContractStorage(BaseModel):